ArturoDent/find-and-transform/README.md

 1. &nbsp; Find and transform text in a single file with many kinds of transforms.
 2. &nbsp; Search across files with pre-defined options.
 3. &nbsp; Do a series of find and replaces in the current file.
-4. &nbsp; Do javascript, like math or string operations, on replacements.
+4. &nbsp; Execute javascript code, like math or string operations, on replacements.
-5. &nbsp; Supports using path variables in the Search Panel `find/replace/filesToInclude/filesToExclude` or the Find in file Widget `find/replace` fields.
+5. &nbsp; Supports using path variables in the Search Panel or the Find in File Widget fields.
 6. &nbsp; Save named settings or keybindings for finds or searches.
 7. &nbsp; After replacing some text, optionally move the cursor to a next designated location with `cursorMoveSelect`.
 8. &nbsp; All `findInCurrentFile` commands can be used in `"editor.codeActionsOnSave": []`. &emsp; See &nbsp;[running commands on save](codeActions.md).
 9. &nbsp; Do a second search using only the files found in a previous search.
 See `${resultsFiles}` in [Search using the Panel](searchInPanel.md).
 10. &nbsp; Insert any resolved value, like a javascript math or string operation, at the cursor(s).
 No `find` is necessary.
 11. &nbsp; Replacements can include case modifiers, like `\U`, conditionals, as in if found capture group 1 add other text, snippet-like transforms like `${1:/pascalcase}` and more.
+12. &nbsp; I can put a capture group into a `find`?
+See [Make easy finds with cursors.](#findReplaceCaptureGroups).

 -------------